Achumile-Kondile/Flask-CRUD-app/README.md

 ## Style Preview 2
 ![Style CSS 2](images/style2.png)

-Custom CSS that styles the layout, buttons, and forms.
-It ensures the interface is clean, responsive, and easy to use.
+This CSS file defines the visual design of the app.
+It uses a light, clean layout with soft shadows, rounded corners, and subtle hover effects.
+It styles headers, buttons, forms, links, and list items to improve readability and user experience.

 ---